fabio-garavini/ha-openai-whisper-stt-api/README.md

 # OpenAI Whisper STT Cloud API integration for Home Assistant 🏠🎙️

-This is a custom integration for using OpenAI cloud speech-to-text API in the Assist pipeline.
-Reducing the workload on the Home Assistant server.
+This is a custom integration for using OpenAI cloud speech-to-text API in the Assist pipeline, reducing the workload on the Home Assistant server.

 ## Requirements 📖